Fuyou Road Mosque: Architecture

 The Wangyue Pavilion is built on the rooftop.
 There are also many decorations inside the mosque with various types of pattern and pierced floor carvings painted in the roof beams.

 Activities

 The mosque used to be the political, religious and cultural center for Muslims in Shanghai.
 It was also the birthplace for Wu Ben Primary School, the first Islamic school in the modern history of Shanghai.
 However, the mosque currently serves as the service center for prayer and other Muslim activities in the city.
-It housed the home of the Shanghai Islamic Board of Directors, which was founded in 1909.
+It housed the home of the Shanghai Islamic Board of Directors, that was founded in 1909.

 Transportation

 The mosque is accessible within walking distance east of Yuyuan Garden Station of Shanghai Metro.